Monastery of Saint Anthony

+In 2002, the Egyptian government began what was to be an 8-year, $14.5 million project to restore the monastery.
+The modern monastery is a self-contained village with gardens, a mill, a bakery and five churches.
+It has become a popular destination for Egyptians, offering Egyptian Christians religious retreats as well as family excursions.

 Life of Saint Anthony

 Saint Anthony is a Christian saint who was born to a wealthy family in Lower Egypt around 251 AD.
 He was orphaned at the age of eight years.
 Most of what is known about him comes from the biographical work of Athanasius of Alexandria, Vita Antonii.
 This biography depicts Anthony as an illiterate and holy man who through his existence in a primordial landscape received an absolute connection to divine truth.
 The moment that St. Anthony dedicated his life to God and the church was due to the words he heard from Mark in which he was told to give up all of his belongings and seek God.
 At the age of 34, Anthony gave away all of his property and worldly possessions; he ventured into the Eastern Desert to seek a life of humility, solitude, and spiritual reflection.
 Saint Anthony took the words he heard in a literal sense and that is what caused him to venture into the desert to live a life of asceticism.
 He made his abode in a small cave where he lived ascetically.
 Although St. Anthony was not the first monk, he attracted many followers and disciples, and is one of the fathers of modern Christian monasticism.